-Myanmar, formerly known as Burma, in SE Asia is a country plagued by the longest civil war in the world, now last more than 70 years.
+Myanmar, formerly known as Burma, in SE Asia is a country plagued by the longest civil war in the world, now lasting more than 70 years.
 It is a country plagued by poverty, limited health care and a decrepit educational system.
 Though now a nascent democracy, it’s powerful military and law enforcement remain in the hands of it’s former junta which continues to also handcuff its judiciary and educational system, thus neutralizing attempts at real change.

 There are several options for supporting children in the Myanmar Children’s Fund through LWCF.
 The cost of sponsoring a child to go to vocational training in Myanmar costs approximately $600 over a 4 month period.
 The cost of sending a child to a school that provides a sound education costs approximately $2400/year including food, boarding, and health care.
 You can also make a monthly contribution of any amount if you wish.